zetxqx/gateway-api-inference-extension/site-src/guides/index.md

 === "Kgateway"

-      [Kgateway](https://kgateway.dev/) recently added support for inference extension as a **technical preview**.
-This means do not run Kgateway with inference extension in production environments.
-Refer to [Issue 10411](https://github.com/kgateway-dev/kgateway/issues/10411) for the list of caveats, supported features, etc.
+      [Kgateway](https://kgateway.dev/) added Inference Gateway support as a **technical preview** in the [v2.0.0 release](https://github.com/kgateway-dev/kgateway/releases/tag/v2.0.0).
+InferencePool v1.0.0 is currently supported in the latest [rolling release](https://github.com/kgateway-dev/kgateway/releases/tag/v2.1.0-main), which includes the latest changes but may be unstable until the [v2.1.0 release](https://github.com/kgateway-dev/kgateway/milestone/58) is published.

       1. Requirements